-Lund University has extensive cooperation with Asia in the form of collaboration platforms, networks and ongoing projects, and from 2019 also an Action Plan for Asia.
+Lund University has extensive cooperation with Asia in the form of collaboration platforms, networks and ongoing projects.
 These contribute to raising Lund University's profile in the region and ensuring long-term sustainability in our collaboration with Asian universities.

 Nordic Centre in India

 The Nordic Centre in India (NCI) is a consortium of Nordic universities, aiming to promote research and education collaboration between the Nordic countries and India.
 The NCI is administered by a Nordic secretariat, currently at Aarhus University, and has a liaison office/manager’s residence in New Delhi.

 The NCI offers support to researchers, teachers, students and visiting Nordic groups by:

 - Establishing contacts with Indian universities and authorities

 - Offering accommodation free of charge for researchers and other NCI member university staff at the NCI residence in New Delhi

 - Finding appropriate host organisations in India for students conducting Minor Field Studies